 The course is designed in such a way that a motivated student could move through it quickly.
 It lends itself well to fairly independent work that would require very little preparation by mom.
 This could work well for many families who need a curriculum that encourages more independent studying at the high school level.

-If you would like to order Integrated Physics & Chemistry or another course from Paradigm Accelerated Curriculum (PAC) you can use the code 15ANDFREE to receive a 15% discount and free shipping.
-This code is valid through June 30, 2020.
 I encourage you to click over and see all of the interesting courses they have for science, history, government, math, English, and more.
-If you know someone who is looking for curriculum for a child with specific learning needs, feel free to share this post with her so she can use the discount as well!
+If you know someone who is looking for curriculum for a child with specific learning needs, feel free to share this post with her!